 The biggest draw of Anjuna, though, is its famous flea market, which takes place every Wednesday.
 The market was originally created a few decades ago by foreign hippies who were trying to fund their stay in Goa by selling their crafts and skills.
 However, it has since become a huge market selling products from all over India: spices from Kerala, colourful saris from Rajasthan and so much more.

 Though Anjuna was originally seen as a hotspot for backpackers, midrange and domestic travellers have also been making their way to Anjuna in recent years.
-It’s easy to see why – this gorgeous beach and its surroundings have a lot to offer.
+It’s easy to see why – this gorgeous beach and its surroundings have a lot to offer and is easily one of the beaches in Goa for foreigners!

 Who liked it?
 The Planet Edit